kevanchristmas/kevanchristmas.github.io/_posts/2025-04-29- AI and product II.md

 In effect, this is **SEO for agents.** Just as websites were redesigned to be legible to search engines, FS products must now be designed to be legible to AI agents.

 The product manager’s task changes.
-It is no longer just about human UX — although that still matters for brand affinity and trust.
-It is about building **dual-facing products**: experiences compelling to humans but also optimisable by algorithms.
+It is no longer just about human UX, although that still matters for brand affinity and trust.
+It is about building dual-facing products: experiences compelling to humans but also optimisable by algorithms.

 Strategic questions to ask: